On this page:

 3 |

-In this course, your student team will be provided with industry-generated water project themes and develop a project based on a problem related to one of the themes.
+In this course, your student team will be provided with industry-generated water project themes and will develop a project based on a problem related to one of the themes.
 You will use all of your knowledge and skills gained in the first and second semesters of the program.
-To support project scoping, your student team must refine the project through facilitation with experts and applied research techniques.
+To support project scoping, your student team will be required to refine the project through facilitation with experts and applied research techniques.
 Ultimately, your student team will be responsible for preparing a project charter.
 Pre-requisites:

 |